Flag

 Anti Money Laundering

 The British Indian Ocean Territory is a British Overseas Territory of the United Kingdom.
-Information for the United Kingdom may be included below:
+As such, we are including the information for the United Kingdom below:

 FATF Status